Preserving Habitats That Safeguard Shores

 This goal measures the condition and extent of habitats that protect the coasts against storm waves and flooding.

 Storm protection by coastal habitats is worth billions of dollars each year.

 The reference point for Coastal Protection compares the current extent and condition of five key habitats that protect coastlines (mangrove forests, seagrass meadows, salt marshes, tropical coral reefs, and sea ice) from flooding and erosion relative to their condition in the early 1980's.

 A score of 100 would indicate that these habitats are all still intact or have been restored to the condition they were in during the early 1980’s.
 Any score below 100 indicates that these habitats have declined in coverage or in health since then, with lower scores indicating more significant declines.

-The current score of 73 indicates that although, in many places, these habitats remain healthy and intact, the extents of all five habitats have been substantially reduced or degraded when compared to the early 1980s reference years.
+The current score indicates that although, in many places, these habitats remain healthy and intact, the extents of all five habitats have been substantially reduced or degraded when compared to the early 1980s reference years.

 Why Are Living Marine Habitats Important to Coastal Communities?